 - Roll 1 tablespoon size scoops of the dough into balls and coat in the cinnamon sugar.

-- Place on ungreased baking sheet, approximately 3" apart.
+- Place on a parchment lined or ungreased baking sheet, approximately 3" apart.

 - Bake 12-13 minutes, until golden brown and crinkled on top.